Toothache refers to pain in and around the teeth and jaws that's usually caused by tooth decay.

 Find a dentist near you.

-Dental pulp can become inflamed because of:
+Dental pulp can become inflamed as a result of:

 - a cracked tooth – the crack is often so small that it can't be seen with the naked eye